obsidianmd/obsidian-help/en/Files and folders/Manage vaults.md

 ---
 aliases:
   - User interface/Vault switcher
   - How to/Working with multiple vaults
+  - Vault switcher
 ---
 You can manage your vaults using _vault switcher_.
 The vault switcher opens by default the first time you open Obsidian.

 To open the vault switcher from an existing vault, select **Open another vault** (vault icon) at the bottom of the [[ribbon]].
 Or, select **Open another vault** from the [[command palette]].